I’m a professional travel photographer, and one of the most popular questions I’m asked by readers and students is what the best travel camera is.

 With a 30x optical zoom lens, a 20.3MP 1/2.3 inch sensor, OIS, full manual controls and RAW support, this camera puts out some great shots at an excellent price for what you get.
 It even has an electronic viewfinder.

 A newer model was released in 2019 – the ZS80.
-This adds bluetooth but not much else, and we’re not sure that is a sufficient upgrade to justify the price difference, but it’s up to you.
+This adds bluetooth and a higher resolution EVF but not much else.
+We’re not sure that is a sufficient upgrade to justify the price difference, but it’s up to you.
+If you find them at the same price, then you might as well get the ZS80, otherwise the ZS70 remains our pick while it’s still available.

 2. Sony RX100